Telema-Douglas/filemetadata-microservice/README.md

-# filemetadata-microservice
+# File Metadata Microservice
-Get properties of a given file
+A microservice for getting metadata associated with a given file